VillePajala/Apple-Hill-Kill/README.md

 ![](Apple%20Hill%20Kill/images/Logo.jpg)

-Apple Hill Kill is a short 3D game where the player can explore a 3D modeled house and "destroy" the building with ammunition.
-This short game is also developed during a game developement course.
+Apple Hill Kill is a short 3D game where the player can explore a real life 3D modelled house and "destroy" the building with ammunition.
 The main goals I was concentrating on:

 * Building a 3D model of a real world house and importing it to Unity
 * Gamifying the building (FPC)